kururuken/sp20-proj1/README.md

 ## Submitting the Assignment

-See [the main readme](https://github.com/berkeley-cs186/sp20-moocbase/blob/master/README.md#submitting-homeworks) for submission instructions.
+See [the main readme](https://github.com/berkeley-cs186/sp20-moocbase/blob/master/README.md#submitting-projects) for submission instructions.
-The homework number for this homework is hw1.
+The project number for this project is hw1.

 Congratulations!
-You finished your first homework!
+You finished your first project!

 ## Testing